 If you are looking for a great way to engage your key stakeholders and identify project risks, perform a SWOT Analysis.
 Project managers or other facilitators can use this powerful tool to identify strengths and weaknesses.
 Furthermore, strengths may give rise to opportunities and weaknesses may lead to threats.
 Let's look at how to perform a SWOT Analysis.

 Strengths.
-Something that an entity, department, or team is good at doing or that gives it an important capability.
-A strength may be a skill, expertise, a valuable resource, a competitive capability, or an attribute that provides competitive advantage.
+Something that an entity, department, or team is good at doing or that gives it a critical capability.
+A strength may be a skill, expertise, valuable resource, a competitive capability, or an attribute that provides a competitive advantage.

 Weaknesses.
 Something an entity, department, or team lacks or does poorly or a condition that puts it at a disadvantage.